13 Jun Do you have a place in your heart to foster a child?

-Evelyn Santoro, My Forever Family NSW spokesperson, says they hope to inspire more people to consider becoming a carer and to understand there are a variety of ways they can do so.
+Evelyn Santoro, My Forever Family NSW spokesperson, says they hope to inspire more people to consider becoming a foster carer and to understand there are a variety of ways they can do so.

-There are currently over 17,000 children living in out of home care in New South Wales, with hundreds of carers urgently needed to provide these children with a safe and nurturing home.
-“There is a range of ways people can help a child in need, who may not have the capacity to become a long-term carer, such as emergency carers, respite carers and short-term carers.” says Evelyn.
+There are currently over 17,000 children living in out of home care in New South Wales, with hundreds of foster carers urgently needed to provide these children with a safe and nurturing home.
+“There is a range of ways people can help a child in need, who may not have the capacity to become a long-term foster carer, such as emergency carers, respite carers and short-term carers.” says Evelyn.

 Virginia and Garry have cared for and provided a loving home for more than 50 babies and toddlers since becoming foster carers more than 13 years ago.
 The couple in their sixties have been married for 44 years, are biological parents to three boys, aged 42, 40 and 35 and grandparents to five.

 When their children grew up and started to leave home, Garry and Virginia had the room to finally be able to become foster carers and provide children in need with the care they deserve.

 As short-term carers, children stay with them from anywhere from a few weeks to a couple of years or longer.
 The couple has and continues to open up their home to care for young infants in need – loving them like they are their own.